ErykMikolajewicz/reasoning_benchmark/README.md

    Implement support for batch API operations, making it possible to submit and process multiple games or tasks simultaneously.

 3. **Implement More Chess Strategies for LLM**
-   Expand the set of prompts used to interact with the LLM, allowing assessment of how different instructions or phrasings affect performance and reasoning in chess tasks.
+   Expand the set of prompts used to interact with the LLM, allowing assessment of how different instructions affect performance and reasoning in chess tasks.